wellbehavedsoftware/wbs-backup/README.md

 This includes a partial clone of zbackup, and a server which is able to more efficiently perform repeated restore operations by keeping cached state around in memory.

+It is intended to evolve into a full zbackup clone, along with an advanced client/server model and other optimisations, and ideally a better implementation of the client/server protocol can be designed publicly and backported to ZBackup itself.